sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include figure.md name='05-simple_tasking_system' caption='Simple task system' %}

 Since the number of threads is constant, ideally there is no need to perform any context switches.
-(Because of simplification the fact here is neglected that other system services have running threads as well.)
-So a task system within an application is an appropriate measure to reduce the number of context switches as long as all modules within it use the same instance of the task system.
+(Because of simplification reasons a fact is here ignored that other system services have running threads as well so there are happening context switches in any case.)
+A task system within an application is an appropriate measure to reduce the number of context switches as long as all modules within it use the same instance of the task system.

-For illustrational purpose and understanding better the implications within such a task system, its code is developed in the following.
+For illustration purpose and a better understanding of the implications within such a task system, its code is developed in the following.

-The figure above shows that the task system consist out of a notification queue:
+The [figure](#05-simple_tasking_system) above shows that the task system consist out of a notification queue:

-{% include code.md name='05-notification_queue-1' caption='Notification queue' %}
+{% include code.md name='05-notification_queue-1' caption='Notification queue class' %}

-This notification queue is build out of a `deque` of `std::function` with a `mutex` and a `condition_variable`.
-It has a pop operation which is just going to pull one item off of the queue.
-And it has a push operation to push one item into the queue and notify anybody who might be waiting on the queue.
+This notification queue consists of a `deque` of `std::function` with a `mutex` and a `condition_variable`.
+It has a `pop()` operation which is just going to pull one item off of the queue.
+And it has a `push()` operation to push one item into the queue and notify anybody who might be waiting on the queue.

-{% include code.md name='05-task_system-1' caption='Task system' %}
+{% include code.md name='05-task_system-1' caption='Task system class' %}

 The task system has a `_count` member which is set to the number of available cores.
-It has a vector of threads and the notification queue.
-The `run` function is the function that will be executed by the threads.
+The system has a vector of threads and the notification queue.
+The `run()` function is the function that will be executed by the threads.
 Inside that function is an empty function object.
-As an item is available in the queue, it pops it from the queue and executes it and try to pick the next one.
+As soon as an item is available in the queue, it pops it from the queue and executes it and tries to pick the next one.
 The constructor of the task system spins up as many threads as there are cores.
-Each thread is bound with a lambda against the `run` function.
+Each thread is bound with a lambda against the `run()` function.
 When the task system gets destructed, it is necessary to join all threads.
 The function that is used by the outside is `async`.
-It just takes a function and pushes it into the queue.
+It takes the function object and pushes it into the queue.
 This system is so far very primitive, e.g. it would hang on destruction.
 The latter is corrected by the following additions:

 {% include code.md name='05-notification_queue-2' caption='Notification queue with done switch' %}

-So with the new `done` function the new member `_done` is set and the queue is notified about the change.
-In case the code is waiting in the pop function, it is woken up from the condition variable and it is checked if `_done` is set and then returned false.
+So with the new `done()` function the new member `_done` is set and the queue is notified about the change.
+In case the code is waiting in the `pop()` function, it is woken up from the condition variable and it is checked if `_done` is set and then returns `false`.

 {% include code.md name='05-task_system-2' caption='Non-blocking task system on destruction' %}

 The task system notifies within the destructor all queues to ignore all potentially remaining entries which allows that the threads can be joined without delay.
 (With C++20 this could be enhanced with `jthread`s.)

-This task system performs very badly compared to MacOS' Grand Central Dispatch (GCD).
-It just has a throughput of nnn%.
+This task system performs very badly compared to MacOS' Grand Central Dispatch (GCD) for instance.
+It just has a throughput of about 6%.
 Why does this system perform so badly even that this is the recommended design at several places?
-This design follows principle from above /*Figure 5.5: Exclusive access by different threads*/.
+This design follows principle from the above [figure](#05-traditional_locking-2).
 It has a single queue and a bunch of threads.
 These are banging on that queue and so the threads are waiting often on the mutex.

 Unfortunately it is not possible to transform this model as it is described above because all that is there is a queue.
 So a different approach is needed.